MiquelMarinoEspinosa/GildedRose-Refactoring-Kata-php/README.md

     - Extract magic strings into constans as it has been done at the test class to improve readability
         - extract `Aged Brie` string into a constant
         - extract `Sulfuras, Hand of Ragnaros` string into a constant
+        - extract `Backstage passes to a TAFKAL80ETC concert` string into a constant